degenwithheart/degenwithheart/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=stuartmoseley&color=blue)

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in open-source projects, cloud computing, and DevOps.
+I'm a passionate software developer with a keen interest in AI, training personal models, open-source projects, cloud computing, and DevOps.
 I love to learn new technologies and collaborate with others to build innovative solutions.

 ## 🛠️ Technologies & Tools